Adham-Niazy/UnitTestingAngular/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Unit Testing in Angular
-This course is up to date.

-To get started, clone the repo or download it

-npm install
-npm test
+This Application is a practice on Angular Unit Testing including also Integration Testing => (Shallow/Deep)